Which of the following best describes the primary function of mit... | Channels for Pearson+

 1

-Understand the role of mitochondria: Mitochondria are membrane-bound organelles found in eukaryotic cells, often referred to as the 'powerhouses of the cell' because they generate energy in the form of ATP (adenosine triphosphate).
+Understand the role of mitochondria in eukaryotic cells: Mitochondria are often referred to as the 'powerhouses' of the cell because their primary function is to generate energy in the form of ATP (adenosine triphosphate).

-Recall the process of cellular respiration: Mitochondria perform cellular respiration, a multi-step process that converts glucose and oxygen into ATP, water, and carbon dioxide.
-This process includes glycolysis, the citric acid cycle (Krebs cycle), and the electron transport chain.
+Recall the process of cellular respiration: Mitochondria perform cellular respiration, a metabolic process that converts glucose and oxygen into ATP, carbon dioxide, and water.
+This process occurs in several stages, including glycolysis, the citric acid cycle (Krebs cycle), and oxidative phosphorylation.

-Eliminate incorrect options: The production of ribosomes occurs in the nucleolus, protein synthesis occurs in ribosomes, and genetic information is stored in the nucleus.
-These functions are not related to mitochondria.
+Eliminate incorrect options: Protein synthesis is performed by ribosomes, not mitochondria.
+Light energy capture for photosynthesis occurs in chloroplasts, which are found in plant cells, not mitochondria.
+Genetic information is stored in the nucleus and partially in mitochondria, but this is not their primary function.

-Focus on the correct function: The primary function of mitochondria is to generate ATP through cellular respiration, which provides energy for various cellular processes.
+Focus on ATP generation: The correct answer highlights the primary function of mitochondria, which is generating ATP through cellular respiration.
+ATP serves as the main energy currency of the cell, powering various biological processes.

-Conclude with the correct answer: Based on the above analysis, the correct description of the primary function of mitochondria is 'They generate ATP through cellular respiration.'
+Conclude with the importance of mitochondria: Mitochondria are essential for energy production in eukaryotic cells, enabling the cell to perform functions such as movement, division, and synthesis of molecules.

 Related Videos